You may have questions the financial aid process, the information below will provide answers to the most frequently asked questions.

 Students who want to apply for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
-It is available each year beginning on January 1.
-You probably have questions about FAFSA and the financial aid process, so keep reading for answers to the most frequently asked student financial planning questions.
+It is available each year beginning on October 1.

 How do I apply for financial aid to attend Wingate University?

-Complete the FAFSA for each year that you want to receive financial aid.
-Include our school code, 002985.
-We encourage you to complete the FAFSA before May 1.
+Complete the FAFSA annually and be sure to include the Wingate University school code, 002985.
+We encourage you to complete the FAFSA before March 1.

 How do I check the status of my financial aid on WinLink?

 The video playlist below has many helpful “How To” instructions for new students.
-Skip to video four to find the information you need to check your financial aid status.
+Skip to video six to find the information you need to check your financial aid status.

 What if I think I am not eligible for federal financial aid?